Welcome to the Smart Energy Plan

 The delivery portion of your bill will now be based on how efficiently you use the grid.

 Your new delivery cost will be based on when you choose to use electricity and how much electricity your devices use at the same time.
-The fewer devices you use at once, the less energy you’ll need to power them.
+To lower your delivery costs, use fewer devices at once.

 The difference between our standard delivery rate and the Smart Energy Plan is like the difference between a car’s speedometer and odometer.
 The speedometer indicates a car’s speed at a specific moment in time, similar to how your delivery will now be measured.
 The odometer indicates the number of miles a car travels over time, similar to how your delivery is measured on the standard rate.

 Stagger the use of your large electric devices instead of using them all at once to keep delivery low.

 Shift your energy use to off-peak hours to see even greater savings.